Ising Meson Spectroscopy on a Noisy Digital Quantum Simulator

 Fig.~\ref{fig:Ising_sy} shows the results for the quenches from $g = h = 0$ to $g\leq1, h = 0.3$.
 The top panels show the measured variation of $\sigma^y(t) = $$\sum_j\langle \sigma_j^y(t)\rangle/L$ with time.
 The solid green curves act as reference and are obtained from exact computation of the time-evolution of the chain of qubits with $\Delta t = 0.01$~\footnote{Exact simulation of $g = 1$ with 20 qubits was challenging for the classical computational resources available for this work.
 This case was computed with Qutip~\cite{Qutip_1, Qutip_2}}.
 The dashed orange curves are obtained from numerical simulations on a noiseless Qiskit simulator for~$\Delta t= 0.4$.
 In this case, the expectation value $\langle \sigma_j^y(t)\rangle$ was computed for each qubit at each time-step by measuring it in the corresponding basis and averaging over 8192 shots.
 The close agreement of the noiseless simulation results for the two choices of $\Delta t$ indicates a small trotterization error for this observable.
-The quantum simulation experiment on IBM Mumbai was performed with the same parameters as the noiseless simulations.
-The experimental data is shown as blue diamonds~(squares) for $g<1(=1)$.
-To mitigate the effects of errors and noise on the quantum hardware, the in-built Qiskit twirled readout error extinction and dynamical decoupling schemes were chosen.
+The quantum simulation experiment on \texttt{ibm\char`_auckland} was performed with the same parameters as the noiseless simulations~(experimental data as blue diamonds in Fig.~\ref{fig:Ising_sy}).
+To mitigate the effects of qubit and gate errors on the quantum hardware, a pulse-efficient quantum circuit was implemented~(see Supplementary Note I) in addition to the in-built Qiskit twirled readout error extinction and dynamical decoupling schemes.
 The bottom panels show the absolute values of the corresponding Fourier transforms.
 The rest energies of the mesons are inferred from the location of the peaks, with the dashed vertical lines being results obtained using exact diagonalization in the zero momentum sector.
 Note that the quality of the data from the quantum hardware for $g = 1$ is worse than the $g<1$ cases.
 This is due to the lower gap between the ground and first excited states of the energy spectrum.
-This makes the experiments more susceptible to the noise arising due to trotterization and noise in the IBM Mumbai simulator.
-Nevertheless, the peak corresponding to the difference between the lowest two meson energies is clearly discernible for the $g = 1$ case.
+This makes the experiments more susceptible to the noise arising due to trotterization and noise in the \texttt{ibm\char`_auckland} simulator.
+In addition, for the~$g = 1$ case, the numerical values of~$e_{13}$ and~$e_1$ are close to each other~(see dashed lines in bottom right panel of Fig.~\ref{fig:Ising_sy}).
+This prevents an unambiguous identification of the lowest meson energy in this particular case already with the exact computation performed using~$\Delta t= 0.01$~(solid green lines).
+We note that even though the obtained amplitude of the time-series data decays rapidly due to decoherence and gate errors, the frequency, which contains the information of the meson energies, is still discernible.
+This is true also for other analyzed models, see Supplementary Note II.